 The tax brackets for single filers won’t have you jumping for joy, either.

-Let’s assume that you have a modest taxable income of $40,000 after you’ve claimed all the deductions you’re eligible for.
-This puts you in a top 22 percent tax bracket if you must file using the single status in 2019, although the parameters change just a smidgen in 2020 – you can earn up to $40,125 in the 2020 tax year before tipping over into the 22 percent bracket.
-But you’ll pay only a 12 percent top rate if you qualify as head of household, or if you’re married filing a joint return.
+Let’s assume that you have a taxable income of $45,000 after you’ve claimed all the deductions you’re eligible for.
+This puts you in the 22 percent tax bracket on your income over $40,525 if you must use the single status for the 2021 tax year.
+The parameters change just a smidgen in 2022 – you can earn up to $41,775 before tipping over into the 22 percent bracket.
+But you’ll pay only a 12 percent top rate on this income if you qualify as head of household, or if you’re married filing a joint return in both 2021 and 2022.

 The income spans for tax brackets are tweaked annually as well.
-The percentage amounts don’t change – that literally requires an act of Congress – but the income that’s accommodated by each can vary by a few hundred dollars.
+The percentage amounts don’t change – that literally requires an act of Congress – but the income that’s accommodated by each bracket can vary by a few hundred dollars from one year to the next.

 Other Effects – The Alternative Minimum Tax